Skip to content

 About This Service

 Most gutter problems have upstream causes.
 A leak at the middle of a run is often a slope issue at the far end.
 A pulling corner is often fascia rot behind the gutter.
 A clogged downspout is often an underground drain problem 20 feet from the house.
-Because we're a full-service roofing company, we repair the full system - not just seal the leak and leave.
-We've been doing this in Suwanee since 2016 and we've seen every failure mode North Georgia weather produces: wind-pulled sections, ice-damaged corners, sagging runs from deferred cleaning, seam failures from the wrong sealant.
+Because we connect you with full-service roofers, Dom repairs the full system - not just seal the leak and leave.
+Dom's crew has seen every failure mode North Georgia weather produces: wind-pulled sections, ice-damaged corners, sagging runs from deferred cleaning, seam failures from the wrong sealant.

 Diagnose the root cause, then repair

 Every repair starts with a systematic inspection: slope check with a level, hanger integrity test, seam and joint evaluation, downspout flow test, fascia condition assessment.
-We use quality materials matched to your existing system, polyurethane sealant rated for Georgia's temperature range, and structural fasteners into rafters or sheathing - not just fascia.
-Every repair is water-flow tested before we leave.
+Dom uses quality materials matched to your existing system, polyurethane sealant rated for Georgia's temperature range, and structural fasteners into rafters or sheathing - not just fascia.
+Every repair is water-flow tested before they leave.

 Roofing expertise on every repair

-Ten years of Suwanee roofing experience means we understand the connection between gutter failure and roof-edge condition.
+Because these are roofers, they understand the connection between gutter failure and roof-edge condition.
 A gutter pulling off the fascia is often a fascia rot problem first.
 A gutter overflowing during heavy rain is often a drip-edge or shingle starter problem.
-When we repair, we address what caused the failure, not just the failure itself.
+When Dom repairs, they address what caused the failure, not just the failure itself.
 Workmanship guarantee on every job.

-Seam leaks (most common): old silicone caulk peels and fails within a year or two; we remove the failed sealant, clean the substrate, and reseal with polyurethane rated for 100-degree temperature swings.
+Seam leaks (most common): old silicone caulk peels and fails within a year or two; Dom removes the failed sealant, cleans the substrate, and reseals with polyurethane rated for 100-degree temperature swings.
 Typical seam repair runs $85-$250 depending on length and accessibility.
-Loose or sagging sections: usually a hanger-pulling-through-fascia problem; we install new hidden hangers into structure and replace any rotted fascia boards beneath (fascia work is quoted separately).
+Loose or sagging sections: usually a hanger-pulling-through-fascia problem; new hidden hangers go into structure and any rotted fascia boards beneath get replaced (fascia work is quoted separately).
 Clogged downspouts: snaked with a plumber's auger when a garden hose won't clear them; underground drain lines flushed from the cleanout to daylight.
 Separated corners: re-soldered or re-riveted with new lap joint and polyurethane seal.
 Storm-crushed sections: cut out and replaced with matching seamless material, typically a same-day repair when material and color match are in stock.

 Storm damage repair and insurance documentation

 Georgia spring and summer storms produce specific gutter damage patterns.
 Wind: pulled straps, twisted runs, separated corners.
 Hail: dented downspouts and sometimes punctured gutter bottoms.
 Fallen branches: crushed sections needing replacement.
 Ice: less common but severe when it happens - expansion splits seams and pulls hangers.
-For storm-related repairs we photograph damage with date stamps, write a scope describing the damage mechanism, and format estimates the way insurance adjusters expect to see them.
-We can meet your adjuster on-site and walk through what we found.
+For storm-related repairs Dom photographs damage with date stamps, writes a scope describing the damage mechanism, and formats estimates the way insurance adjusters expect to see them.
+They can meet your adjuster on-site and walk through what they found.
 Emergency tarping and temporary protection is available same-day during active storm events.

 Storm damage repair and insurance documentation